kyverno/chainsaw/website/docs/configuration/options/timeouts.md

 Chainsaw supports separately configuring the timeouts below:

-- **Apply**

-    When Chainsaw applies manifests in a cluster
+- **Apply**: When Chainsaw applies manifests in a cluster

-- **Assert**

-    When Chainsaw validates resources in a cluster
+- **Assert**: When Chainsaw validates resources in a cluster

-- **Cleanup**

-    When Chainsaw removes resources from a cluster created for a test
+- **Cleanup**: When Chainsaw removes resources from a cluster created for a test

-- **Delete**

-    When Chainsaw deletes resources from a cluster
+- **Delete**: When Chainsaw deletes resources from a cluster

-- **Error**

-    When Chainsaw validates resources in a cluster
+- **Error**: When Chainsaw validates resources in a cluster

-- **Exec**

-    When Chainsaw executes arbitrary commands or scripts
+- **Exec**: When Chainsaw executes arbitrary commands or scripts

-!!! note "Overriding timeouts"
+!!! tip "Overriding timeouts"
     Each timeout can be overridden at the test level, test step level, or individual operation level.

     Timeouts defined in the `Configuration` are used in operations when not overridden.